KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Master technicians gathered around this plane for a quick fix and the hangar door was soon opening

 ![](southwest-headquarters-tour-2026/me-sitting-in-front-of-an-engine-fan.jpg)
 Me sitting in front of an engine fan.
 Gently pushing an $80,000 blade with your finger sets tons of engine into motion.
-Within a few feet, temperatures can reach four times that of an oven.
+Within a few feet, temperatures in flight can reach four times that of an oven.
+The swirl shape indicates whether the fan is in motion.

 ![](southwest-headquarters-tour-2026/group-photo-in-wheel-wells.jpg)
 Me and a few of my new friends, hanging out in wheel wells.
 A moment we'll never forget.
 Contrary to media reports, this area is not stowaway friendly.

 ![](southwest-headquarters-tour-2026/a-light-teardown.jpg)
 A "light" teardown that left overhead compartments and some seats in place.
+The seats removed were placed in rows in the hangar in a surreal scene.

 ![](southwest-headquarters-tour-2026/me-in-the-cockpit.jpg)
 Me in a 737 cockpit